 We're proud to be part of a local coalition working on the Temporary Safe Outdoor Space.

-Missoula’s Temporary Safe Outdoor Space is a safe, healthy, secure, staffed (24/7) environment, on private land, that prioritizes serving – with dignity – people experiencing homelessness who are not accessing existing services or resources (approximately 40 people at one time).
-A goal of Missoula TSOS is to offer people safe space and link them to appropriate, sustainable housing.
+Missoula’s Temporary Safe Outdoor Space is a safe, healthy, secure, staffed (24/7) environment, that prioritizes serving – with dignity – people experiencing homelessness who are not accessing existing services or resources (approximately 30 people at one time).
+A goal of Missoula TSOS is to offer people a safe space and link them to appropriate, sustainable housing.

 Missoula TSOS is a partnership between United Way of Missoula County, Hope Rescue Mission and other nonprofits, the faith community, law enforcement and other first responders, private businesses, county emergency management, and Reaching Home: Missoula United to Address Homelessness.
-It opened in mid-December of 2020 and currently houses 20-25 residents in the 20 tents, with a waiting list.
+It opened in mid-December of 2020 and currently houses 30-40 residents in hard-sided shelters, with a waiting list.

 Missoula TSOS includes the following facilities and services: